LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep/ASA.rst

 The previous sections discuss using ARKStep for the integration of forward ODE models.
 This section discusses how to use ARKStep for adjoint sensitivity analysis as introduced in :numref:`ARKODE.Mathematics.ASA`.
-To use ARKStep for ASA, users simply setup the forward integration as usual (following :numref:`ARKODE.Usage.Skeleton`) with one exception: a :c:type:`SUNAdjointCheckpointScheme` object must be created and passed to :c:func:`ARKodeSetAdjointCheckpointScheme` before the call to the :c:func:`ARKodeEvolve`
+To use ARKStep for adjoint sensitivity analysis (ASA), users simply setup the forward integration as usual (following :numref:`ARKODE.Usage.Skeleton`) with one exception: a :c:type:`SUNAdjointCheckpointScheme` object must be created and passed to :c:func:`ARKodeSetAdjointCheckpointScheme` before the call to the :c:func:`ARKodeEvolve`